Remember to hike safely during the summer months. Find some tips on how to prepare here.

 Why Hike it?
 This trail offers access to a remote part of the county park that most visitors never see.
 The elevation change creates challenge, but the views are rewarding as you hike along washes and canyons that provide an intimate look at how water carves the desert landscape.

 An exceptionally challenging hike on metro Phoenix’s eastern fringe, the Superstition Ridgeline trail is not recommended for inexperienced hikers.

 Beginning at Lost Dutchman State Park, this route ascends the famous Siphon Draw trail to the “Flatiron.”
 This section of trail is a constant uphill climb requiring surefooted scrambling and carefully following a route marked with paint in the rocks.
 Upon reaching the Flatiron, follow the trail southeast along the ridge to reach Superstition Peak, one of the best views in the area.
 The trail begins to descend, crossing rocky gardens and becoming steeper as it brings you into the canyon below and on to Carney Springs Trailhead.

 Why hike it?
-Considered one of the most challenging through hikes in the Phoenix area, the Supersition Ridgeline offers unparalleled views to the west and south.
+Considered one of the most challenging through hikes in the Phoenix area, the Superstition Ridgeline offers unparalleled views to the west and south.
 On a clear day, you can pick out the Sky Island peaks of the Santa Catalina Mountains to the south.

-With any long hike in the desert.
-Plan to bring plenty of water, a wide-brimmed hat, sunscreen, and lots to eat along the way.
+With any long hike in the desert, plan to bring plenty of water, a wide-brimmed hat, sunscreen, and lots to eat along the way.
 It’s always best to over-prepare for a long day hike.
 Hike with a friend, tell others where you are going, and constantly assess your energy level as you move along.
 There’s nothing wrong with turning around before that halfway point.